Skip to main content

 Recruitment Interviews

-Top candidates will be invited to participate in a recruitment event to be held in late January for matriculation the following Fall semester.
+Top candidates will be invited to participate in a recruitment event to be held on January 26-28, 2025 for matriculation the following Fall semester.

 Admissions Decisions